Biden, McCarthy to start U.S. debt ceiling talks as clock ticks to default | Politics

 White House press secretary Karine Jean-Pierre told reporters on Monday that Biden plans to say at the meeting: "It's Congress' constitutional duty to act, to prevent default.
 The president is going to be very clear about that."
 McCarthy, whose party holds the House by only a slim majority, wants to tie a vote on the debt ceiling to broad spending cuts the White House considers draconian.

+On Tuesday, he appeared to close the door to one short-term solution to the problem, saying he opposed a deal that would lift the debt ceiling through September to allow more time for an agreement with Democrats on spending.
+"No," McCarthy said when asked by reporters if he would agree to align the debt ceiling with the budget process should Biden propose such an idea.

-"Pull back on some of the spending that you seem hell-bent to do and then we can negotiate," Republican Senator Bill Cassidy of Louisiana told CNN on Monday.
-The U.S. Chamber of Commerce, the nation's largest business association, on Tuesday urged a "swift" bipartisan agreement on the debt limit that would also include permitting reform and an agreement on discretionary spending caps.
+McCarthy added: "He's got to stop ignoring problems.
+And why continue to kick the can down the road?
+Let's solve it now."
+The U.S. Chamber of Commerce, the nation's largest business association, on Tuesday urged a "swift" bipartisan agreement on the debt limit that would also include energy project permitting reform and an agreement on discretionary spending caps.

 Biden would agree to a separate discussion on the budget but not tied to the debt ceiling, the White House said.
 His meeting with McCarthy will be their first since Feb.
 1. They will be joined by Senate Majority Leader Chuck Schumer, a Democrat, and top Senate Republican Mitch McConnell.
 Top House Democrat Hakeem Jeffries will also join the talks.